csc-training/csc-env-eff/slides/01_environment.md

   - Can it use GPU?
 - See what kind of resources are available
   - Each system is different, so check the documentation
+- What takes long (is the time limiting part) in your job?

 # Things to check
 - What kind of nodes are available?